European Spruce - the Sound of Wood.

 1 template for the final headstock outline (after adding the ears)

-1 template for the headstock of the 1-piece neck (use this first, then glue oversized ears to both sides that are larger than the final headstock will be, then use the other (large) template for the headstock outline to trim the headstock flush to final shape).
+1 template for the headstock of the 1-piece neck (use this first, then glue oversized ears to both sides that are larger than the final headstock, then use the other (large) template for the headstock outline to trim the headstock flush to final shape).

 The humbucker rout is separated into both body templates, just put the one from the back body template on top for this part of the humbucker rout.